Valikzant/blender-node-dungeon-router/README.md

 # Node Dungeon Router
 Plugin, that sorts nodes in blender with A* algorithm.
 Settings can be adjusted.
-Project is **vibe-coded**, so **do not** expect **any** updates.
 Created for my personal use initially and i made it out public.
 Feel free to use. :)

+Disclaimer!!!!
+> This project was built using **vibe coding** — a technique where AI generates code from natural language prompts.
+>
+> - **No guarantees.** The code has not undergone comprehensive testing, code review, or security auditing.
+> - **Personal project.** Originally created for personal use and may not meet production-grade standards.
+> - **Provided as-is.** The author assumes no liability for bugs, data leaks, financial losses, or any other consequences arising from use.
+> - **AI-generated.** Portions of this codebase were written by an AI and may contain subtle bugs, vulnerabilities, or suboptimal implementations.

 Written for Blender 5.1.1.
-The addon does not guarantee a successful placement.
-Make backups.

 Before:
 <img width="1483" height="680" alt="1778745642306826883" src="https://github.com/user-attachments/assets/861a7bf9-40b8-476b-b7e9-e0d279fe9339" />